aselshall/eds/HW/project.md

 ### 1.1 Project Description

 You are expected to conduct a project using Python on a water or environmental issue of your choice.
 You should develop a research question or problem statement that guides your analysis.
 You need to use Python and its various libraries to process, analyze, and visualize data to answer your research question or solve the industry-oriented problem.
 The project can be conducted individually or in a group of two to three students.
-Throughout the project, you will have the opportunity to apply and deepen your skills in data analysis and visualization, critical thinking, and independent learning, in alignment with the project learning objectives.
+Throughout the project, you will have the opportunity to apply and deepen your skills in data analysis and visualization, critical thinking, and independent learning, in alignment with the project objectives.

 ### 1.2 Project Objectives